 OpenWater Group

-Last Updated: April 9, 2026
+Last Updated: April 2026

 OpenWater is a curated community of experienced professionals built on trust, mutual respect, and shared purpose.
 This Code of Conduct (“Code”) sets the behavioral standards that every participant in our community is expected to follow.

 This Code applies to all Members, guests, speakers, volunteers, sponsors, partners, and anyone who participates in OpenWater in any capacity (“Participants”).
-It applies across every OpenWater context, including the Platform, Events (whether in-person, virtual, or hybrid), local chapter gatherings, programs, workshops, AI Bootcamps, communications among Members, and any interaction that occurs as a result of participation in OpenWater.
+It applies across every OpenWater context, including the Platform, Beacon, events (whether in-person, virtual, or hybrid), local chapter gatherings, programs, workshops, AI Bootcamps, communications among Members, and any interaction that occurs as a result of participation in OpenWater.

 This Code is incorporated into the OpenWater Membership Agreement by reference.
 Violations of this Code may result in enforcement action up to and including termination of Membership without refund.
 OpenWater Group determines whether conduct violates this Code and selects the appropriate response in its sole discretion.